 The Healthcare of the Elderly department has a multi-disciplinary team approach to the care of older people - ensuring that there is:

 Our wards have established strong teams of nurses, doctors and therapists who all work towards the recovery and rehabilitation of older patients.
 They use specialist skills, assessments and treatment/care plans to ensure that the older patient is actively treated, supported in their recovery and appropriate plans are in place for their discharge.
-Each ward has a day room and patients are encouraged, when possible, to enjoy group meals.
 The involvement of patients’ families and loved ones is important in a patient’s journey through our service.

 We link to the consultants in old age psychiatry who provide specialist mental health assessments and inpatient treatment when it is occasionally required.